 Zero Tolerance Policy

-The North Toronto Soccer Club supports zero tolerance as it relates to all forms of abuse: verbal, physical, emotional, and sexual.
+North Toronto Soccer Club is a strong supporter of making sport safe for our youth; the Club supports zero tolerance as it relates to all forms of abuse: verbal, physical, emotional, and sexual.

-All relationships within the Club context – whether involving members of the Board of Directors, Club employees, coaches/managers, players, parents, volunteers, outside suppliers or referees – must be based on mutual trust and respect.
+All relationships within the Club context – whether involving members of the Board of Directors, Club staff, coaches/managers, volunteers, players, parents/family members, supporters or referees – must be based on mutual trust and respect.
 Any act of abuse is a betrayal of that trust.

 The Club will investigate and act upon all complaints or reports of inappropriate behaviour.